apnadkarni/blt/man/datatable.rst

     Return *string* for empty cells when evaluating column variables.

   **-invert**
-    Returns rows that where *expression* is false.
+    Returns rows that where *rowExpr* is false.

   **-maxrows**  *numRows*
-    Stop when *number* rows have been found.
+    Stop when *numRows* rows have been found.

   **-rows** *rowList*
     Consider only the rows in *rowList*.  *RowList* is a list of